ddzgoev/DataDash/README.md

-# lm-database-gui
+# DataDash
-Provides a convenient and standardized GUI for executing SQL commands against a database.
+Provides a convenient GUI for executing SQL commands against a database.